MartaReb/Portfolio/README.md

   - http://cherry-it.pl/
   - https://www.wyszkolewas.com.pl/

-### You Tube channels:
+### YouTube channels:
   - [TestITka](https://www.youtube.com/c/TestITka)
   - [ITea Morning](https://www.youtube.com/c/ITeaMorning)
   - [Testowanie Oprogramowania Podcast](https://www.youtube.com/@TestowaniePodcast)
   - [Postman](https://www.youtube.com/c/postman)

 ## Manual Testing
+As part of the "Dare IT Portfolio Challenge: Zostań Testerem Manualnym" course, I manually tested the following applications:
+- Scouting Panel - an application for football scouts to view player metrics, skills, and positions,
+- Pick It Up - an application which allows users to order surprise-packages of surplus food from local venues in the area,
+- Focusly - an application for meditation, development and stress reduction.
+The documentation that was created as part of the testing process is below.

 ### My testing documentation examples:
   - **Test cases:**

-  📝 [Tests cases](https://docs.google.com/spreadsheets/d/1kQpe2bKegMlHgqcILOORV9crnnq4-2NE26g2fCcijXo/edit#gid=0) based on User Stories for Polish version of the Panel Skautingowy web application write in Excel
+  📝 [Test cases](https://docs.google.com/spreadsheets/d/1kQpe2bKegMlHgqcILOORV9crnnq4-2NE26g2fCcijXo/edit#gid=0) based on User Stories for Polish version of the Panel Skautingowy web application write in Excel

   📝 [Test cases](https://docs.google.com/spreadsheets/d/1t5N5Hsym98lfeW9AT4NE5X66dmUQnUQZnWTCA7Ask_Q/edit?usp=sharing) based on "own experience" for the Polish version of the Pick Eat Up mobile application write in Azure DevOps